binhonglee/wings/docs/index.md

 import { IWingsStruct } from 'wings-ts-util';
 import Homework from 'path/to/Homework';

-export default class Student implements People {
+// Any person who is studying in a class export default class Student implements People {
     [key: string]: any;
     public id: number = -1;